 Perishable Press provides meta information for images, links, abbreviations, and acronyms.
 For images conveying semantic meaning, textual descriptions are provided via

 alt attributes.
-Images conveying no semantical information (e.g., background images, racing stripes, and other presentational graphics) will present an empty
+Images conveying no semantic information (e.g., background images, racing stripes, and other presentational graphics) will present an empty

 alt attribute.
 Similarly, links, acronyms, and abbreviations will provide explanatory descriptions via

 On the Web, pages come and go every day.
 Because of this, you may encounter hyperlinks that lead to “404 – Not Found” results.
-We try to repair all 404 links as quickly as they happen, but that is not always possible.
+At Perishable Press, 404 links are updated/removed as quickly as they happen, but that is not always possible.
 If you encounter a broken link, please report it immediately so we can take action and get it fixed up.
 Also, if you encounter some text that looks like this, that means the text was linked to a resource that no longer is available.
 If you hover over the once-linked text, you will see that it says “404 link removed”.
 For additional details about the link, check the source code for any “data” attributes, like

 Questions and Feedback